arbor-sim/arbor/doc/py_recipe.rst

     .. function:: cell_kind(gid)

-        The cell kind of the cell with global identifier :attr:`gid` (return type: :class:`cell_kind`).
+        The cell kind of the cell with global identifier :attr:`arbor.cell_member.gid` (return type: :class:`arbor.cell_kind`).

     .. function:: cell_description(gid)

-        A high level decription of the cell with global identifier :attr:`gid`, for example the morphology, synapses and ion channels required to build a multi-compartment neuron.
+        A high level decription of the cell with global identifier :attr:`arbor.cell_member.gid`, for example the morphology, synapses and ion channels required to build a multi-compartment neuron.
         The type used to describe a cell depends on the kind of the cell.
         The interface for querying the kind and description of a cell are seperate